opentext-idol/discover-deploy/README.md

 - `config/https/auth/tls.crt`: Server certificate for the authentication server.
 - `config/https/ui/nginx.key`: Private key for the UI.
 - `config/https/ui/nginx.crt`: Server certificate for the UI.

+## Entities database schema

+The entities database can be customized by modifying the file `data/entity/custom.yaml`.
+The schema can only be customized once, before deploying the system.
+Customizations are saved permanently in the `entity-data` volume.

 ## Further examples